Petitioning for GHIP or RUOP credit

 The goals of the Latinx Health Pathway are to:

 - Prepare both Hispanic and non-Hispanic medical students how to provide cultural-responsive care to Hispanic communities;

 - Enhance curriculum on Hispanic health care issues and disparities at the University of Washington School of Medicine.

 - Encourage research on Hispanic health issues and disparities.

-The HHP provides a unique educational experience for the medical student through the use of specialized lecture series, small group discussions, problem-base learning, clinical immersion experiences in medical practices that serve the Hispanic communities, and research opportunities.
+The LHP provides a unique educational experience for the medical student through the use of specialized lecture series, small group discussions, problem-base learning, clinical immersion experiences in medical practices that serve the Hispanic communities, and research opportunities.
 This program is also unique in that it utilizes a number of Hispanic faculty to teach these components who have had a vast amount of collective experience in working directly with Hispanic populations.
-The student’s progress will be tracked and documented by the HHP Advisory Team.
+The student’s progress will be tracked and documented by the LHP Advisory Team.
 Upon completion of the requirements, the student will be awarded a Certificate of Completion.

 Component 1: Non-Clinical Selectives and Online Modules

 - MED 557 Hispanic Health and Health Care Disparities (1 credit).
 Please see Time Schedule: http://www.washington.edu/students/timeschd/